-- Attach a clip angle to the operator mounting bracket and the bracing angle to the clip angle.
+- 1. Attach a clip angle to the operator mounting bracket and the bracing angle to the clip angle.
 Snug all bolts. - 2.
-Mount the other supplied clip angle to the bracing angle and swing the bracing angle to the wall or structural support. - 3.
-Align the mounting face of the clip angle with the face of the wall, mark and drill a mounting hole for the size of the supplied mounting fastener, and secure the clip angle to the wall with the fastener. - 4.
+Mount the other supplied clip angle to the bracing angle and swing the bracing angle to the wall or structural support.

+Figure 7.1 Additional Operator Bracing - Align the mounting face of the clip angle with the face of the wall, mark and drill a mounting hole for the size of the supplied mounting fastener, and secure the clip angle to the wall with the fastener. - 4.
 Square the operator-mounting bracket, adjusting the bracing angle as necessary, and fully tighten all the mounting bolts. - 5.
 Lift the motor operator into position on the mounting bracket and align it with the appropriate hole pattern.

-See figure below for operator mounting details. - Insert the fasteners included in the kit from the bracket side first into the mounting foot of the operator and tighten the nuts with lock washers.
+See Figure 7.1 for operator mounting details.

+Insert the fasteners included in the kit from the bracket side first into the mounting foot of the operator and tighten the nuts with lock washers.